vgslavov/Problems/leetcode/sysdesign.md

 * flow: Requirements -> Core Entities -> API -> High-Level Design -> Deep Dive
 * overcommunicate!
     * explain what you are doing
-    * and what you are not doing
+    * and what you are NOT doing
     * and why

 ### Requirements